Project Jobs using the One-Off Item feature

 Scenario: Many customers do not have a standard product line or BOM.
 Their jobs are more of a project type and often require progressive billing as the work is performed over a period of time.

-Recommendation: Use a One-Off item in your Sales Order detail and generate a job linked to that line.
+Recommendation: Use a One-Off item in a sales Quote detail and generate an MRP job linked to that line.
 The advantages of having a job with an output (quantity = 1) are many.
 This will allow for work in process accounting as you issue material and labor to this job over a period of time.
 You will also be able to perform progressive billing at stages of the project by invoicing for a fraction of the project (see below).
 The output line provides additional flexibility if you wish to attach tracking characteristics or in the rare case you need to stock the finished project for any reason.

 Steps to generate a Project Make Job linked to a SO Line:

 Now that you have a job for your project, this new job will act as the main folder to collect all of your project costing details.
 As you add detail lines and/or routings to the job, this will establish your overall Job Estimate.
 You can copy in phantom BOMs or copy a previous job to help you build your project job more rapidly.
-Optionally, you can add routings to this job to report labor.
+You also may choose to update your routing hours cycle time as your get a more firm idea of how many hours are involved.
+If you update your routing before entering your job receipt this will update your estimated job cost and receipt cost suggestion.

 Progress Billing: You can perform progressive billing against your project by performing partial completions of your project.
 For example, if you wished to bill for 50% of the project you could receive .5 of the finished output (Jobs – Job Receipts).
 You would then go into your Sales order and order pick a qty of .5 and then create a shipment and then invoice (detailed below).